snaplet/examples/seed/todonextapp/README.md

 # Todo app Next.js

-## Declarative Seeding with Snaplet Generate
+## Declarative Seeding with Snaplet seed

 ### What's This All About?

-In this post, we'll dive into the fundamentals of `snaplet generate`.
+In this post, we'll dive into the fundamentals of `@snaplet/seed`.
 Our tool aims to redefine seed script writing—making it declarative, minimalistic, and maintainable.
 We use Typescript, a language beloved by many developers.
-By the end, you'll not only be equipped to integrate `snaplet generate` into your stack for enhanced dev environments but also appreciate how it streamlines and accelerates seed script creation.
+By the end, you'll not only be equipped to integrate `@snaplet/seed` into your stack for enhanced dev environments but also appreciate how it streamlines and accelerates seed script creation.

 ### Our Approach

 We'll use a simple todo app as our example (source code available [here](https://github.com/avallete/todonextjs).
-Through this, we'll explore a typical development scenario, demonstrating the utility of `snaplet generate`.
+Through this, we'll explore a typical development scenario, demonstrating the utility of `@snaplet/seed`.

 ### Prerequisites